 The Who Can Afford to Rent graphic details the average asking rents for two-bedroom rental homes in multifamily buildings, the income needed to afford this average asking rent, and the incomes of households earning minimum wage and five other occupations in every county and for the state.
-Data is available from 2017 to 2022.
+Asking rent and occupational wage data is available from 2017 to 2022, with minimum wage data being available from 2017 to 2023.